 We compared each mobile app using the following criteria:

-- Activity Tracking – we compared how each tool logged notes or other activities like emails and phone calls
+- Activity Tracking – We compared how each tool logged notes or other activities like emails and phone calls.

-- Calendars and Mapping – we looked into calendar tools and mapping tools available within each app to help salespeople better plan field visits and meetings
+- Calendars and Mapping – We looked into calendar tools and mapping tools available within each app to help salespeople better plan field visits and meetings.

-- Sales and Performance Analytics – we reviewed the availability of dashboard-style reports, contact and opportunity sights as well as sales forecasting and individual performance ratings on each mobile app
+- Sales and Performance Analytics – We reviewed the availability of dashboard-style reports, contact and opportunity sights, as well as sales forecasting and individual performance ratings on each mobile app.

-- Sync and Offline Access – we reviewed what information was available to users on mobile devices when they were not connected to the internet and whether updates made offline synced once internet access was restored
+- Sync and Offline Access – We reviewed what information was available to users on mobile devices when they were not connected to the internet and whether updates made offline synced once internet access was restored.

-- Supported Devices – we compared the availability of each app on common mobile platforms like iOS and Android
+- Supported Devices – We compared the availability of each app on common mobile platforms like iOS and Android

 Based on the criteria above, we have determined Freshsales CRM to be the best overall mobile CRM because of its available mobile features, positive user experience, and its affordable price.
-Freshsales has great appointment and lead management capability, but its features work best for field sales or consulting businesses with longer sales cycles.
+Freshsales has great appointment and lead management capabilities, but its features work best for field sales or consulting businesses with longer sales cycles.